byuitechops/canvas-api-wrapper/README.md

 const canvas = require('canvas-api-wrapper')
 canvas.domain = 'example'

-const course = canvas.getCourse(19284)
+// Gets the course shell (doesn't send any requests) const course = canvas.getCourse(19284)

-await course.modules.getAll()
+// Gets the data for all modules for this course await course.modules.getAll()

-course.modules.forEach(module => {
+// modules inherits from Array, so Array methods work course.modules.forEach(module => {
 	module.published = true
 })

-await course.update()
+// Updates everything in the course that has been changed await course.update()
 ```